 Top it with fresh herbs, cheese, or veggies — you can really get creative!
-I even used a riff on this dough to make a thick and fluffy focaccia pizza!
+You can even use this dough to make my super-popular focaccia pizza!

 That also meant minimizing the amount of work required to build strength in the dough before letting it rise.
 So this is a no-knead overnight focaccia; You don't need a mixer to make it, either.
 (You will, however, need a kitchen scale.)